finderseyes/upkit/README.md

-# upkit &mdash; Unity3D project/package toolkit
+# Upkit &mdash; Unity3D project/package toolkit

-`upkit` is a command line toolkit that helps you create/organize your Unity3D projects and manage their dependencies.
+`upkit` is a command line toolkit that helps create/organize your Unity3D projects.
+With a simple configuration file, Upkit automatically resolves the project dependencies and generates a ready-to-use Unity project for you.

-_If you are in a hurry, go to [Getting Started](#getting-started) to see it in action, otherwise, take a few minutes reading the following section to see what problems it tries to solve._
+_For those in a hurry, please go to [Getting Started](#getting-started) to see it in action._

 ## Why should you use it?

 ### Existing tools' limitations

+At first glance, Upkit shares some similarities with Projeny, which is a great tool that we frequently used in our team.
+However, as `Projeny` model imposes a flat, exclusive package hierarchy (everything must be a folder in either `Assets` or `Plugins` folder), off-the-shelf packages do not often work well together.
+For example, two packages having different native

 There are tools that already helped with managing dependencies.
 In fact, we are big fans of the great tool `Projeny` for its simplicity, CI friendliness, and have used it frequently in our team.
 However, as `Projeny` model imposes a flat, exclusive package hierarchy (everything must be in either `Assets` or `Plugins` folder), it is not always possible to link external packages directly without repackaging.
 For example, two packages having different native libraries under the same folder `Plugins/Android` will not work together unless we copy these native libraries to another folder, namely `Plugins_Android` and link it under `Plugins/Android`.